Dispute Resolution Services

 • Breach.
 This arises when your neighbour, who you believe is subject to the same covenants, breaches those in a way that affects you using and enjoying your own property.

-The Leasehold Valuation Tribunal is the body that will determine the amount payable by the tenant.
-It may also be possible to apply to the Tribunal to discharge or modify the terms of a restrictive covenant where the property, or the neighbourhood has change and there is no obvious reason for the continuation of a restriction.
+Such cases, we will advise clients on the legal options that are available.
+In many cases, disputes arise when homeowners try to develop properties on leasehold land, as the agreement with the landowner may contain restrictive covenants.
+Disputes of this nature may be resolved by a tribunal, or through negotiation.
+It may also be possible to apply to a tribunal to discharge or modify the terms of a restrictive covenant where the property, or the neighbourhood has changed and there is no obvious reason for the continuation of a restriction.

 Need help right away?